telerik/ajax-docs/installation/installing-the-telerik-controls-from-zip-file.md

 >

->note The latest package available for download has all latest updates/HOTFIXES applied.
+>tip The latest package available for download has all latest updates/HOTFIXES applied.
 There is no need to update it further.
 >